 What Does Operations Management Mean?

 The term operations management refers to the administration of the best business practices in order to achieve the maximum level of being effective and efficient when it comes to the disbursement of resources within a company.
-This includes the proper handling of materials, machinery, technology, and laborers in order to make high quality goods and services that will be beneficial for the company.
+This includes the proper handling of materials, machinery, technology, and laborers in order to make high-quality goods and services that will be beneficial for the company.
 All of these components must be managed well, from the strategic planning stage, implementation phase, supervision of the production, and final evaluation of outcomes for future innovations, in order for the company to remain profitable and competitive in the industry.
 Operations managers have the big responsibility of dealing with strategizing, forecasting, and overseeing day-to-day processes.
-The field of operations management is cross-functional as it ties with many other branches like marketing, sales, human resources, and finance; and these have a huge bearing on business outcomes.
+The field of operations management is cross-functional as it ties with many other branches like marketing, sales, human resources, and finance, and these have a huge bearing on business outcomes.

 The History of Operations Management

 The field of operations management actually has historical origins.
-It is said that the Sumerians from 5000 BC (before Christ) started this concept with the their tracking of their product inventory lists, daily transactions, and taxes.
+It is said that the Sumerians from 5000 BC (before Christ) started this concept with the tracking of their product inventory lists, daily transactions, and taxes.
 Later on, the Roman civilization used the earliest principles and methods of operations management in order to plan and build their many projects like the pyramids and the Coliseum.

 There are many other highlights in history that have a great impact on what operations management has become today.
-During the Industrial revolution in the 1760s to the 1800s, the foundations of the division of labor and the concept of interchangeable parts for maximum production efficiency came about.
-El Whitney, the inventor of the cotton gin, utilized these concepts to mass produce 10,000 muskets.
+During the Industrial Revolution in the 1760s to the 1800s, the foundations of the division of labor and the concept of interchangeable parts for maximum production efficiency came about.
+El Whitney, the inventor of the cotton gin, utilized these concepts to mass-produce 10,000 muskets.